 Jossi Wieler was born in Kreuzlingen, Switzerland, and studied stage directing at Tel Aviv University.
 His first production was staged at the Habima National Theatre in 1979.
 He was the assistant director at the Schauspielhaus Düsseldorf from 1980-82 and afterwards staged his own productions in Heidelberg, Bonn, Stuttgart, Basel, Hamburg, Zurich, Munich and repeatedly at the Salzburg Festival.
 In 1994, he was awarded “Stage Director of the Year” for his production of Elfriede Jelinek’s Wolken.Heim.
 His theatrical productions were invited to numerous national and international festivals.
 In Tokyo, he staged Herr Paul in 1997 and Yotsuya Ghost Story in 2005, both with Japanese actors.
 In 2002, he received the Konrad Wolf Award by the Berlin Academy of the Arts, in 2005 the German Critic Award, and in 2009 the Nestroy Award for Rechnitz (Der Würgeengel) by Elfriede Jelinek.

 At the Stuttgart Opera, Jossi Wieler worked with Sergio Morabito on many productions, for example, La clemenza di Tito, L’incoronazione di Poppea, Siegfried, Don Carlo, Norma, Moses und Aron, Una cosa rara, La Juive and Katja Kabanova.
 In 2002 and 2012, Wieler and Morabito were elected “Directorial Team of the Year” and received the Deutsche Theaterpreis DER FAUST in 2006 (Doktor Faust) and in 2012 (Die glückliche Hand/Osud) in the category of “Best opera staging.”
 In 2015, Jossi Wieler was presented with the “Cultural Award of Baden-Württemberg” and in 2016, with the “Order of Merit of Baden-Württemberg.”
-Since 2011/12 Jossi Wieler has been the artistic director of the Stuttgart Opera.
+From 2011 to 2018 Jossi Wieler was the artistic director of the Stuttgart Opera.

 Professor Dr. Dr. h.c.
 Walther Zügel, born in 1933, had been chairman of the board of directors of the Landesgirokasse Stuttgart (now part of the Landesbank Baden-Württemberg) for more than 21 years.
 He was member of several supervisory boards and advisory committees, among others Behr, Fischerwerke, Lidl, Porsche, Schuler, Stihl, Stuttgarter Hofbräu and Trumpf.
 Besides his professional activities, he has been active in all kinds of art and culture institutions.
 For more than 34 years, he was the chair of the Stuttgarter Galerieverein.
 He is furthermore the co-founder of the Förderkreis des Deutschen Literaturarchivs, of the Internationale Hugo-Wolf-Akademie and of the Akademie für gesprochenes Wort.